 Year Individual (Freestyle) Team Venue / Format Highlights

-2023Jessica von Bredow-Werndl (GER) on Dalera BBGreat BritainRiesenbeck (GER)Over 92% in freestyle – GB wins team gold
+2023Jessica von Bredow-Werndl (GER) on Dalera BBGreat BritainRiesenbeck (GER)Over 92% in freestyle – Great Britain wins team gold

-2019Isabell Werth (GER) on Bella RoseGermanyRotterdam (NED)Werth dominates Grand Prix Special & Freestyle with scores over 90%
+2019Isabell Werth (GER) on Bella RoseGermanyRotterdam (NED)Werth dominates Grand Prix Special and Freestyle with scores over 90%

 2015Charlotte Dujardin (GBR) on ValegroGermanyAachen (GER)Repeat freestyle win, German dominance in team competition

-2013Charlotte Dujardin (GBR) on ValegroGermanyHerning (DEN)Valegro outshines in freestyle, German team wins gold
+2013Charlotte Dujardin (GBR) on ValegroGermanyHerning (DEN)Valegro shines in freestyle, German team wins gold

-2011Adelinde Cornelissen (NED) on ParzivalGreat BritainRotterdam (NED)Cornelissen sets freestyle standard, British team takes gold
+2011Adelinde Cornelissen (NED) on ParzivalGreat BritainRotterdam (NED)Cornelissen sets the freestyle standard, British team takes gold

-2009Edward Gal (NED) on TotilasNetherlandsWindsor (GBR)Legendary freestyle by Totilas, Netherlands dominate team results
+2009Edward Gal (NED) on TotilasNetherlandsWindsor (GBR)Legendary freestyle by Totilas, the Netherlands dominate the team competition

-2007Anky van Grunsven (NED) on SalineroNetherlandsLa Mandria (ITA)Salinero wins freestyle, Netherlands excel as a team
+2007Anky van Grunsven (NED) on SalineroNetherlandsLa Mandria (ITA)Salinero wins the freestyle, the Netherlands excel as a team

 2005Anky van Grunsven (NED) on SalineroGermanyHagen (GER)Another freestyle win for Salinero, Germany strong at home